shangxiao/blog/articles/debugging-a-slow-query.md

 (9 rows)
 ```

-If we reduce the record set that the distinct has to work with then we get lightning quick results:
+If we reduce the record set that the distinct has to work with to only the last week's worth of data, then we get lightning quick results:

 ```sql
 => explain analyze